 Abernethy Hall is the most recently constructed men's residence on campus and is designed for two men per room and is four floors in height.
-The structure is named in memory of Julius W. Abernethy, Sr. of Newton, N.C., former vice-president of the Catawba Board of Trustees and long-time benefactor of the college.
+The structure is named in memory of Julius W. Abernethy, Sr. or Newton, NC, former vice-president of the Catawba Board of Trustees and long-time benefactor of the college.

-Pine Knot is a former faculty apartment building which has been renovated into housing for men.
+Pine Knot is a former faculty apartment building which has been renovated into coed housing.